camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

 - one can [`exec`](https://kubernetes.io/docs/reference/kubectl/generated/kubectl_exec/) into an existing pod (such as Elasticsearch), and `curl` from there
 - or temporarily [`run`](https://kubernetes.io/docs/reference/kubectl/generated/kubectl_run/) an Ubuntu pod in the cluster to `curl` from there

-In our example, we went with port-forwarding to a local host, but other alternatives can also be used.
+In our case we went with port-forwarding to a local host, but the alternatives can be used as well.

 1. Use the [zbctl client](../../../apis-tools/cli-client/index.md) to retrieve list of remaining brokers